eesoymilk/humanoid-rl/README.md

 ### Fix MuJuCo Rendering Bug

-In `$CONDA_PATH/envs/humanoid/lib/python3.11/site-packages/gymnasium/envs/mujoco/mujoco_rendering.py`, there is an bug relating to the rendering of the MuJuCo environment.
+In `$CONDA_PATH/envs/humanoidrun -n libpython3.11/site-packages/gymnasium/envs/mujoco/mujoco_rendering.py`, there is an bug relating to the rendering of the MuJuCo environment.
 To fix this bug, you need to replace the following code in line 592:

 - Before: